Drug Free Schools and Communities Act

 • Deal in a substance represented to be a controlled substance (including counterfeit, “look-alike” drugs).

-• Manufacture, advertise, distribute, or possess with intent to manufacture, advertise or distribute a substance represented to be a controlled substance.
+• Manufacture, advertise, distribute, or possess with intent to manufacture, advertise, or distribute a substance represented to be a controlled substance.

 • Possess, without a valid prescription, a controlled substance.

-• Visit a building, structure, vehicle, or other place used by person to unlawfully use a controlled substance.
+• Visit a building, structure, vehicle, or other place used by a person to unlawfully use a controlled substance.

 • Possess, manufacture, deal in, or deliver drug paraphernalia (an instrument, device, or other object intended for use for introducing a controlled substance into a body or for enhancing the effect or testing a controlled substance).